 Police made a binocular search of a hotel room through the uncurtained window by means of a powerful telescope on a hilltop a quarter of a mile from the hotel.
-There were no buildings or other locations closer to the hotel from which anyone could see into the hotel room.
-By using the telescope, the police observed a wellknown gambling sheet.
+By using the telescope, the police observed a well-known gambling sheet.
 The court held the defendant had a reasonable expectation that no one could see into his room under these circumstances: "[I]t is inconceivable that the government can intrude so far into an individual's home that it can detect the material he is reading and still not be considered to have engaged in a search."2